miro-mt/dopsch/README.md

 I've chosen nginx ingress for portability.
 Also, kube-lego instead of cert manager since at the moment cert manager says it's not production ready even though it says it has more features.

+Also, something like Terraform should probably be better for cluster create/drop since it is idempotent.

 Contains go code from https://github.com/golang/example/tree/master/outyet

 ### [dopsch](/) ([godoc](//godoc.org/github.com/miro-mt/dopsch))